tslenter/RS/doc/index.rst

 .. note::

    This product is free and gicen with any warrenty.
-If you notice any fault, bug or security isseu, please contact us via mail: info@remotesyslog.com.
+If you notice any fault, bug or security issue, please contact us via mail: info@remotesyslog.com.

 Contents
 --------

 .. toctree::

-   usage
+   Installation
+   Usage
+   FAQ